Avesh6754/resume_builder/README.md

 ### Export Your Resume:
 Click the export button to generate a PDF file of your resume.
 Save it locally or share it via email and other apps.
 Configuration
-## API Keys and Environment Variables
-If your app uses any API keys or environment variables, ensure they are correctly configured in your environment settings.